tc39/notes/meetings/2019-01/jan-31.md

 YK: I think interpreting how to use Discourse, like the Hello World tutorial that MM described, are not really accurate descriptions of what normal usage of the product is like.
 I'm active on multiple Discourses and I don't consider it too "gamified."

 TST: There are concerns here that we need to carefully consider.
 Ultimately this will contain some amount of a tradeoff between requirements and candidates, and I think some concerns are valid.

-EF: I'm in favor of finding something besides es-discuss.
+EFT: I'm in favor of finding something besides es-discuss.
 It is just not moderable.
 I appreciate what TST has done, but it's a lost cause.

 SYG: Delegates feel actively disincentivized for engaging with es-discuss.
 A lot of delegates raised their hand that they would engage with Discourse.
 Why?